 - 1. Navigate to NETWORK | DNS > Settings. - 2.
-In the IPv4 DNS Settings or IPv6 DNS Settings section (depending on which version you chose), select one of the following: - To manually specify the DNS servers: - 1.
+In the IPv6 DNS Settings, select one of the following: - To manually specify the DNS servers: - 1.
 Select Specify DNS Servers Manually. - 2.
-Enter up to three IP addresses into the DNS Server # fields. - To use the DNS Settings configured for the WAN zone, select Inherit IPv4/IPv6 DNS Settings Dynamically from WAN Zone.
+Enter up to three IP addresses into the DNS Server # fields. - To use the DNS Settings configured for the WAN zone, select Inherit DNS Settings Dynamically from WAN Zone.
 This is the default.
-The IP address(es) are populated into the DNS Server fields automatically. - 3.
-If you selected IPv6, and want to use ONLY IPv6 servers, select Prefer IPv6 DNS Servers.
+The IP address(es) are populated into the DNS Server fields automatically. - Select Prefer IPv6 DNS Servers to use IPv6 servers only.
 This option is not selected by default.

-SonicOS/X DNS supports these server types:

-- DNS\SYSTEM\BEHAVIOR the system default behavior, which depends on the setting of this option. - DNS\PREFER\V4\DNSSERVER IPv4 DNS servers preferred unless there is a failure, then IPv6 DNS servers are requested. - DNS\PREFER\V6\DNSSERVER: IPv6 DNS servers preferred unless there is a failure, then IPv4 DNS servers are requested.
+SonicOS DNS supports these server types: - DNS\SYSTEM\BEHAVIOR the system default behavior, which depends on the setting of this option. - DNS\PREFER\V4\DNSSERVER IPv4 DNS servers preferred unless there is a failure, then IPv6 DNS servers are requested. - DNS\PREFER\V6\DNSSERVER: IPv6 DNS servers preferred unless there is a failure, then IPv4 DNS servers are requested.

-△ CAUTION: Select this option only if you have configured the IPv6 DNS server correctly.
+CAUTION: Select this option only if you have configured the IPv6 DNS server correctly.